PSNI chief warns rioters ‘we will arrest you’

 However, he said his officers would still bring people to justice: “We’ve put our public order inquiry team together, we’ll be releasing images of those responsible.
 We will be going after them.”

-Mr Boutcher said 80 public-order officers from Scotland would arrive in the region on Thursday to support policing efforts.
+Mr Boutcher said 80 public-order officers from Scotland came to the region on Thursday to support policing efforts.

 The head officer described how PSNI members helped evacuate foreign national families who were hiding in attics and wardrobes in their homes in Ballymena as rioters went on the rampage on Monday night.